revertcreations/revertcreations.com/docs/launch/app-store-prep.md

 • Log part requests from the yard, track responses, and keep mileage, row, and VIN details at your fingertips.
 • Manage notification, location, and billing preferences without leaving the app, including Stripe-powered plan upgrades.

 Start free with up to three watchlists and weekly digests.
-Upgrade to Pro for expanded watchlists, daily summaries, CSV exports, and priority ingest windows.
+Upgrade to Pro for expanded watchlists, daily summaries, and priority ingest windows.
+(CSV exports remain on the roadmap and are not part of the 1.0 build.)

 We’re a small team of builders and junkyard regulars.
 Questions or feedback?
 Email support@junkyardwatchdog.com.
 ```